bigwiv/Biopython-cn/chr8.rst

 -  There are the query and hit IDs and descriptions.
 We need these to identify our ``HSP``.
--  We¡¯ve also got the matching range of the query and hit sequences.
-The slice notation we¡¯re using here is an indication that the range is displayed using Python¡¯s indexing style (zero-based, half open).
+-  Weâ€™ve also got the matching range of the query and hit sequences.
+The slice notation weâ€™re using here is an indication that the range is displayed using Pythonâ€™s indexing style (zero-based, half open).
 The number inside the parenthesis denotes the strand.
 In this case, both sequences have the plus strand.
 -  Some quick statistics are available: the e-value and bitscore.